bobbielf2/ZetaTrap3D_Unified/README.md

 This is the MATLAB code accompanying the manuscript:

 * B. Wu and P.G.
-Martinsson, A Unified Trapezoidal Quadrature Method for Singular and Hypersingular Boundary Integral Operators on Curved Surfaces (2022, in preparation)
+Martinsson, "A unified trapezoidal quadrature method for singular and hypersingular boundary integral operators on curved surfaces." *SINUM* 61.5 (2023): 2182-2208

 This code provides accurate on-surface evaluation (up to 9-th order) of any Laplace and Helmholtz layer potentials on a smooth surface parameterized over a rectangular domain.
 The layer potentials are discretized uniformly using the double trapezoidal rule, with local high-order corrections on a small stencil around the singular point.